dharmab/skyeye/README.md

 ### Can I train the speech recognition on my voice/accent?

 Since the software runs 100% locally, the speech recognition model is a local file.
-Server oprators can provide a trained model as an alternative to the off-the-shelf model.
+Server operators can provide a trained model as an alternative to the off-the-shelf model.
 See [this blog post](https://huggingface.co/blog/fine-tune-whisper) for an example.

-I don't plan to provide a mechanism for players to submit their voice recordings to the main repostitory due to data privacy concerns.
+I don't plan to provide a mechanism for players to submit their voice recordings to the main repository due to data privacy concerns.

 ### Does this use Line-Of-Sight restrictions?